 In 2002, with support from Manitoba Council of International Cooperation, OCLF partnered with Sub-Saharan Publishers of Accra to publish a series of adventure stories about Fati, a little girl from Northern Ghana.

-Comments from Dustin Ciufo, a volunteer who worked at an orphanage in Ghana in 2010.
-He purchased OCLF books before his placement: “I don’t know how I can adequately express how much the children LOVED the books.
+In 2010, Dustin Ciufo, a volunteer who worked at an orphanage in Ghana, purchased OCLF books before his placement.
+“I don’t know how I can adequately express how much the children LOVED the books.
 It was so remarkable to see the children continually reading them over and over, day after day, wanting the books read time and again!”